peterzieba/5Vpld/README.md

 <details>
 <summary>Scope: Expand here for why similar parts not covered</summary>

+* The ATF1500 is not covered because it is a more expensive part and does not support JTAG programming.
+It is fundamentally different from the ATF1502, ATF1504, and ATF1508
+* The ATF750 and ATF2500 are also not covered for similar reasons.
+Other chips are almost certainly a better choice.
 * We only consider true 5V parts (not merely parts with 5V tolerant inputs, of which there are many more).
-  * 3.3V parts cannot supply the minimum of 3.6V to drive the input of a 5V CMOS part high, so 5V tolerant parts are not enugh in many cases.
+  * 3.3V parts cannot supply the minimum of 3.6V to drive the input of a 5V CMOS part high, so 5V tolerant parts are not enough in many cases.
   * Notably, however, driving 5V TTL inputs from a 3.3V part, on the other hand, is not a problem.
 A 5V TTL input has a threshold of 2V.
 * 3.3V parts are not considered: There are simply better choices that are well documented.
 Also, the CPLD parts have VccIO inputs, so you can technically use them in 3.3V designs just as well.
 * The Greekpak devices probably should be covered here, but, they're reasonably well documented with modern tools.